 You're right to be excited.
 Participating in the Stumptown 40 is about the best thing a person can do.

-Print the receipt you received when you registered, and bring it with you to Hand-Eye Supply (427 NW Broadway, Portland, OR, 97209) between 12 PM and 6 PM, 7 Days a week.
-Show one of the friendly staff members your receipt to get you your kit, and you'll be ready to start sawing, sanding and smoothing!
+Print the receipt you received when you registered, and bring it with you to Hand-Eye Supply (427 NW Broadway, Portland, OR 97209) between 11 AM and 6 PM, Monday through Sunday.
+One of the helpful staff will get you your kit, and the rest is up to you.
+Start sawing, sanding and smoothing!